Blackberries are one of the truly simple pleasures of summer, and it only takes a few handfuls to make a flavorful homemade blackberry jam.

 The main benefit of using more sugar is yield.
 Since there’s so much sugar, the blackberry jam reaches gel stage very quickly and hardly cooks down at all.
+The texture in a full sugar jam is also a bit less chunky, with fewer seeds per spoonful.
 It only takes a few minutes of stirring and the jam thickens right up, which means less time and more jam for your blackberry harvest.

-That extra yield comes at the expense of flavor in my opinion.
+That said, all that extra yield comes at the expense of flavor in my opinion.
 Full sugar jams taste more like candy than fruit.
 Low sugar blackberry jam is simple to make, still without any pectin, and the blackberry flavor is out of this world.

 Feel free to adjust to your own tastes, and know that there’s no wrong way to make a blackberry jam.
 The fruit contains plenty of acid and sugar on its own, and it’s completely safe for home canning even with no sugar at all.

 Yes, it is possible to make a completely sugar free blackberry jam that is safe for canning.
 The lemon juice is optional too.

 Start by cooking the blackberries with sugar, however much you’ve decided to use.
 Honey or maple also work well in this recipe too, but they’re slightly sweeter than table sugar, so only use about 2/3rds sweetener with those.
 If you’ve opted for a no sugar added blackberry jam, that’s fine too.
 Just place the blackberries in a pot and mash them slightly to release some of their juices.